“Vote-buying” in Parliament: The High Anti-Corruption Court Sets Bail for Five Lawmakers in Bribery Case

 • the group’s activities were coordinated by one of the MPs;

-• instructions on voting were sent in a closed group in the WhatsApp messenger;
+• instructions regarding votes were sent in a closed group on WhatsApp;

-• after the votes, MPs were systematically transferred money.
+• after the votes, funds were systematically transferred to the MPs.

 How the scheme worked

-The SAPO reports that the size of the bribes depended on the so-called “voting efficiency index”.
-It was formed from
+The SAPO reports that the size of the bribes depended on the so-called “voting effectiveness indicator.”
+It was calculated based on:

 • the number of supported bills and resolutions;

-• personal attendance of MPs at plenary sessions.
+• the personal attendance of lawmakers at plenary sessions.

-The amounts of payments, according to the investigation, ranged from $2,000 to $20,000.
-The funds were usually distributed on a monthly basis, at the beginning of the following month after the “tasks” were completed.
+According to the investigation, the amounts of payments ranged from $2,000 to $20,000.
+Funds were typically distributed monthly—at the beginning of the following month after the “tasks” were completed.

-The case is being investigated by the NABU and the SAPO.
-If proven guilty, the suspects face criminal liability and the loss of their mandates.
+The case is being investigated by NABU and SAPO.
+If found guilty, the suspects face criminal liability as well as the loss of their seats.

 Reading now